JoanChirinos/SadReaccs/README.md

 API | Description
 --- | ---
-GeoDB | access to geographical data of a given location (i.e. city name) Climacell | access to realtime weather and forecasts World Weather Online | access to historical weather data Dogs API | pictures of dogs
+Accuweather | access to geographical data of a given location (i.e. city name) Climacell | access to realtime weather and forecasts World Weather Online | access to historical weather data Dogs API | pictures of dogs